rf/tylus/README.md

 Note: this is super super beta.
 It might be crappy, slow, and mess things up.
 Please test and report issues!

-Currently the style resolver is very naive.
-If you put a device conditional in the root it will break things, so make these the children of other objects.
+Note 2: Don't put a device conditional in the root, it will break things.
+Make these the children of other objects.

 Install tylus with npm